bioglaze/aether3d/README.md

   - Open Samples/MetalSampleiOS and build and run it.

 # Tested GPUs
-  - AMD Radeon R9 Nano on Ubuntu 18.04 and Windows 10
+  - AMD Radeon R9 Nano on Ubuntu 20.04 and Windows 10
-  - NVIDIA GTX 750M on MacBook Pro 2013 and macOS High Sierra
+  - NVIDIA GTX 750M on MacBook Pro 2013 and macOS Mojave
   - NVIDIA GTX 1080 on Windows 10
   - NVIDIA RTX 2060 on Windows 10
   - Intel Skylake HD530 on Ubuntu 18.04